-Jabra shares some advice for long-term flexible working in the “new normal”.
+Jabra shares some advice for long-term flexible working.

 As many organizations implement their longer-term remote-working strategies, adopt these three practices to make sure you are set up for successful flexible working.

 Having formed new habits around remote work, many of us have settled into new routines and habits, adjusting to the shift, and integrating this new way of working into our lives.

 But in the scramble to equip teams with the day-to-day tools needed to maintain business continuity, what bigger organizational processes have you missed?

 A lot of new ways of working have been deployed in rapid response, but to truly maximize the benefits of long-term flexible working, organizations must focus on bigger change management.

 With 73% of CFOs in a PWC global study seeing flexible working as something that will actually make their organizations better in the long run, here are three tips to help you effectively set your organization up for long-term remote or flexible working.

 A lot of social, cultural, and organizational sets of information are implicit, or learned in the corridors of a business.
 When your organization goes remote, this information needs to be written and shared.